Your privacy is critically important to us. At UniVoIP, we have a few fundamental principles:

 Why we collect certain personal Information

-- To further develop and improve our Website;
+- To further develop and improve our Website and present its contents to you;

-- To monitor and analyze trends and better understand how users interact with our content, which helps us improve our content;
+- To monitor and analyze trends and better understand how users interact with our content, which helps us improve our content, and other research;

 - To measure, gauge, and improve the effectiveness of our advertising, and better understand user retention;